 Payment of Fees.
-If tuition and housing fees are not paid in full by Registration Day of each enrollment period, a monthly payment plan is established to fulfill the remainder of a student's balance.
+If tuition and housing fees are not • paid in full by Registration Day of each enrollment period, a monthly payment plan is established to fulfill the remainder of a student's balance.
 Contact the HCC Office for payment plan information.

-Som Checkout.
-At the end of each Residential Living Agreement period, the student checks out of their room in the following manner:
+5 .
+Agreement period, the student checks out of their room in the following manner: